luigip/blackjack/README.md

 Strategies and rules are loaded from XML resource files, which can be easily configured and exported from the supplied spreadsheets.

-The test package uses Scalatest.
+The extensive test suite uses Scalatest.